 The most remarkable feature of the UltraLight is the small webbing loop at the bottom of the bag.
 It provides a small, yet sturdy handle to extricate this model from a well-stuffed backpack.
-The Outdoor Research Ultralight Dry Sack offers no such feature and requires two hands to slide out.
+Other, similar models we tested offer no such helpful features and often require two hands to slide out.

 Unfortunately, this metric is the UltraLight's undoing.
 Reducing weight also means thin material.
 Our product sustained a small puncture-like tear in the bottom early on in our testing.
 How and when it sustained this casualty is unbeknownst to us, but no significant force was rendered.

-At $22.50, this model is priced in the mid-range amongst standard packing cubes that offer zero protection from the elements.
-We're pretty sure you'll think its a great deal when you pull on a warm and cozy pair of dry socks before you crawl into your sleeping bag.
+This model is priced in the mid-range amongst standard packing cubes that offer zero protection from the elements, and on the low end of actually waterproof dry bags.
+With that kind of value, we're pretty sure you'll think its a great deal when you pull on a warm and cozy pair of dry socks before you crawl into your sleeping bag.